Nkeiru Okoye: Work

 For the 250th anniversary of the founding of Charlotte, North Carolina, the Charlotte Symphony Orchestra commissioned Okoye to write an orchestral work to commemorate the city's history.
 The piece, reflecting the diversity of the history of the city, is 12 minutes long and called Charlotte Mecklenburg.
 Charlotte Mecklenburg also holds a reference to a victim of police violence, with the percussion section of the work referencing Keith Lamont Scott.

+Find more on her work through the Theodore Presser.

 She is currently on the Board of Advisors for Composers Now!.

 Awards

 In 2020, Okoye was the inaugural recipient of the Florence Price Award for Composition.
 Okoye was named a Guggenheim Fellow in 2021 for her works in musical composition.

+Okoye was named composer of the month in February 2024.